Geoff Chappell - Software Analyst

 |Windows 7 SP1|

 |6.2.9200.16384||5010ADF0 (25th July 2012)||5,563,120||Windows 8|

 |10.0.15063.0||58CCB6F3 (18th March 2017)||5,862,296||Windows 10 Version 1703|

 |10.0.17134.1||5ACD8A1D (11th April 2018)||6,717,856||Windows 10 Version 1803|

-A self-extracting executable for Windows 2000 SP2 has been inspected for these notes but no kernels were found.
+Service-pack holdings are complete starting with version 4.0.
+That Windows 200 SP2 is omitted is because a self-extracting executable has been inspected for these notes but no kernels were found.

-Some Microsoft documentation, e.g., of the KeAcquireSpinLockRaiseToDpc function in the Windows Driver Kit (WDK) version 7600.16385.0 for Windows 7, talks of “64-bit versions of Windows 2000” but I don’t believe the MSDN site has ever listed such things even as being available to download.
+Some Microsoft documentation, e.g., of the KeAcquireSpinLockRaiseToDpc function, talks of “64-bit versions of Windows 2000” but I certainly never received any such thing from MSDN subscriptions at the time and I don’t believe the MSDN site has ever listed such things even as being available to download.
 These notes are anyway just for the amd64 processor architecture, also commonly referred to as x64.
-Though early versions of Windows were small enough for the distribution media to have binaries for multiple processors, I was never interested: I do still have them, but I have no intention of listing them.
+Though early versions of Windows were small enough for the distribution media to have binaries for multiple processor architectures and later versions were supplied on separate media, I was never interested.
+I do still have them from MSDN subscriptions, but I have no intention of listing them.

-The kernels for each build are listed in the order: NTOSKRNL.EXE, NTKRNLMP.EXE.
-Not all versions have both.
+The kernels for each build are listed in the order NTOSKRNL.EXE and then NTKRNLMP.EXE, but only version 5.2 has both.
 Versions from 6.0 onwards are built with both single-processor and multi-processor kernels, but the installation image on the distribution media has only a multi-processor kernel, which is already renamed to NTOSKRNL.EXE.